 If the room is really small, this is such a cute option for two girls, with a bunk bed styled like a reading nook.

-Soft bedding, a canopy or curtain over the lower bunk, and fairy lights or simple string lights along the upper rail keep it feeling warm and snug without taking up extra space.
+Soft bedding, a canopy or curtain over the lower bunk, and fairy lights or simple string lights along the upper rail will keep it feeling warm and snug without taking up any extra space.

-The color palette stays pretty neutral, cream, blush, and maybe dusty lavender, so it doesn’t feel too loud.
+And the color palette should stay pretty neutral, cream, blush, and maybe dusty lavender, so it doesn’t feel too loud.

-A round rug in the center of the room adds softness, and a small swivel chair or pouf creates a cozy reading corner.
+Then a round rug in the center of the room will add softness, and a small swivel chair or pouf creates a cozy reading corner.

-Each girl gets a small wall-mounted book ledge near her pillow for bedtime stories.
-The room looks like a little storybook corner instead of just a place to sleep.
+Each girl gets a small wall-mounted book ledge near her pillow for some bedtime stories.

 Shop this bedroom:

-• Light, gauzy curtains for the lower bunk from Amazon
+- Light, gauzy curtains for the lower bunk (Sheer oatmeal)

 8. “Color-Block Twins” Room

-For girls who love color but still want a calm space, color-blocking is perfect.
+For girls who love color but still want a calm space, color-blocking is what i recommend.

 Above each bed, a personal pinboard lets them display art, photos, and drawings, so their personalities show up without painting the whole room neon.